ninamutty/backbone-review/README.md

 ***

 ## 2) How we have structured our Backbone applications
-The point of backbone is to provide a very intentional structure to our front-end code, so that we know where to find the code that is handling the specific functionality of our application.
+The point of Backbone is to provide a very intentional structure to our front-end code, so that we know where to find the code that is handling the specific functionality of our application.

-With Backbone being a less opinionated library/framework, it also has less rules and conventions on
+With Backbone being a less opinionated library/framework, it also has less rules and conventions on how to organize your application and where you implement specific functionality.
+We've structured our App as follows.

 ### App.js
+App.js is our starting file for execution.
+It creates the models & our ApplicationView to start the page.

 ### Views
-- **application_view** was the most arbitrary.
+- **ApplicationView** was the most arbitrary.
 Why is it there?
+  - The ApplicationView controls the whole viewport and handles the form for creating new trips.
-- **contact_view**
+- **TripListView**
+  - The TripListView manages the list of trips and listens for events on the collection and when individual trips are selected.
+When they are it shows the individual trip's details.
-- **rolodex_view**
+- **TripView**
+  - A TripView renders one trip Model using an underscore template.

 ### Models

-Right now our models have done very little.
+Right now our models & collections have done very little.
 We have used them to set defaults.

-Then can also...
+Then can also connect to APIs CRUD operations, provide business logic and let Views know when the data has changed with Events.

 We will utilize them a lot more with Tic-Tac-Toe, and that lesson will come on Monday.
+Yippie!

 ### Collections